MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

 ###  [Program]
  For each program that's specified in the **Programs** entry in the **[Package Definition]** section, the package definition file must include a [Program] section that defines that program.
 Each Program section provides the following information:

 -   **Name**: The name of the program, up to 50 characters.
 This entry must be unique within a package.
 This name is used when defining advertisements.
 On client computers, the name of the program is shown in **Run Advertised Programs** in Control Panel.
-This entry is required.

--   **Icon**: Specifies the file containing the icon to use for this program.
-If specified, this icon replaces the default program icon in the Configuration Manager console and is displayed on client computers when the program is advertised.
-This entry is optional.
+-   **Icon**: Specify the file that contains the icon to use for this program.
+If specified, this icon replaces the default program icon in the Configuration Manager console and is displayed on client computers when the program is advertised. **Optional**

--   **Comment**: An comment about the program, up to 127 characters.
-This entry is optional.
+-   **Comment**: An comment about the program, up to 127 characters. **Optional**

--   **CommandLine**: Specifies the command line for the program, up to 127 characters.
+-   **CommandLine**: Specify the command line for the program, up to 127 characters.
 The command is relative to the package source folder.
-This entry is required.

--   **StartIn**: Specifies the working folder for the program, up to 127 characters.
+-   **StartIn**: Specify the working folder for the program, up to 127 characters.
 This entry can be an absolute path on the client computer or a path that's relative to the package source folder.
-This entry is required.

--   **Run**: Specifies the program mode in which the program runs.
+-   **Run**: Specify the program mode in which the program runs.
 You can specify **Minimized**, **Maximized**, or **Hidden**.
 If this entry is not included, the program runs in normal mode.

--   **AfterRunning**: Specifies any special action that occurs after the program is successfully completed.
+-   **AfterRunning**: Specify any special action that occurs after the program is successfully completed.
 Options available are **SMSRestart**, **ProgramRestart**, or **SMSLogoff**.
 If this entry is not included, the program doesn't run a special action.

--   **EstimatedDiskSpace**: Specifies the amount of disk space that the software program requires to be able run on the computer.
+-   **EstimatedDiskSpace**: Specify the amount of disk space that the software program requires to be able run on the computer.
 This can be specified as **Unknown** (the default setting) or as a whole number greater than or equal to zero.
 If a value is specified, the units for the value must also be specified.

      Example:

      `EstimatedDiskSpace=38MB`

--   **EstimatedRunTime**: Specifies the estimated duration (in minutes) that the program is expected to run on the client computer.
+-   **EstimatedRunTime**: Specify the estimated duration (in minutes) that the program is expected to run on the client computer.
 This can be specified as **Unknown** (the default setting) or as a whole number greater than zero.

      Example:

      `EstimatedRunTime=25`

--   **SupportedClients**: Specifies the processors and operating systems on which this program runs.
+-   **SupportedClients**: Specify the processors and operating systems on which this program runs.
 The specified platforms must be separated by commas.
 If this entry is not included, supported platform checking is disabled for this program.

--   **SupportedClientMinVersionX**, **SupportedClientMaxVersionX**: Specifies the beginning-to-ending range for version numbers for the operating systems that are specified in the **SupportedClients** entry.
+-   **SupportedClientMinVersionX**, **SupportedClientMaxVersionX**: Specify the beginning-to-ending range for version numbers for the operating systems that are specified in the **SupportedClients** entry.

      Example: